ehrJan/dog_food_advice/README.md

 # dog_food_advice
-get dogfood portion advice based on provided dog food
+With this small app you can get portion advice for your dog based on specific characteristics of the dog and the food that you eather scaned, uploaded or put in manually with the barcode.

+To run it locally, you need to navigate to the folder and run:

+streamlit run streamline.py

+The needed packages are:
+streamlit Pillow pyzbar requests python-dotenv google-generativeai